Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 Unituxin may cause fetal harm [see Use in Specific Populations (8.1)].
 Advise females of reproductive potential to use effective contraception during treatment and for two months after the last dose of Unituxin.

 The safety and effectiveness of Unituxin as part of multi-agent, multimodality therapy have been established in pediatric patients with high-risk neuroblastoma based on results of an open-label, randomized (1:1) trial conducted in 226 patients aged 11 months to 15 years (median age 3.8 years) (Study 1).
 Prior to enrollment, patients achieved at least a partial response to prior first-line therapy for high-risk neuroblastoma consisting of induction combination chemotherapy, maximum feasible surgical resection, myeloablative consolidation chemotherapy followed by autologous stem cell transplant, and received radiation therapy to residual soft tissue disease.
 Patients randomized to the Unituxin/13-cis-retinoic acid (RA) arm (Unituxin/RA) received up to five cycles of Unituxin in combination with alternating cycles of granulocyte-macrophage colony-stimulating factor (GM-CSF) and interleukin-2 (IL-2) plus RA, followed by one cycle of RA alone.
 Patients randomized to the RA arm received up to six cycles of RA monotherapy.
-Study 1 demonstrated an improvement in event-free survival and overall survival in patients in the Unituxin/RA arm compared to those in the RA arm [see Adverse Reactions (6), Clinical Pharmacology (12), Clinical Studies (14)].
+Study 1 demonstrated an improvement in event-free survival and overall survival in patients in the Unituxin/RA arm compared to those in the RA arm [see Adverse Reactions (6), Clinical Pharmacology (12), and Clinical Studies (14)].

 The safety and effectiveness of Unituxin in geriatric patients have not been established.